New Mexico AG sues Google for collecting personal data of school children

-(Reuters) - New Mexico Attorney General Hector Balderas on Thursday filed a lawsuit against Alphabet Inc’s Google, alleging that it acquired personal information from school children in the state violating their privacy rights.
+(Reuters) - New Mexico Attorney General Hector Balderas on Thursday filed a lawsuit against Alphabet Inc’s (GOOGL.O) Google, alleging that it acquired personal information from school children in the state violating their privacy rights.

 Balderas alleged that the company used its suite of products such as Gmail, Calendar and Drives to collect information of students under 13 years of age, without parental consent.